 Most private lenders don’t offer deferment, but they may offer a form of forbearance or an alternative solution.
 Speak with your lender directly to discuss your options.

 If you’re willing to spend time volunteering, you may qualify for further loan assistance programs.
 AmeriCorps, Peace Corps and Volunteers in Service to America (VISTA) all have established programs that can help make a dent in your student loan debt while giving back and building your resume.

 For example, by joining the Peace Corps, you can access its loan deferment program and qualify to have up to 70% of your Perkins loans canceled.
 Plus, your time spent volunteering will be considered qualifying employment to be used for the PSLF program.

 Federal student loan forgiveness versus private student loan forgiveness

-One of the primary benefits of having federal student loans is the potential to qualify for forgiveness and other loan discharge programs.
+One of the primary benefits of having federal student loans is the potential to qualify for student loan forgiveness and other loan discharge programs.
 However, private loans don’t usually come with these protections.

 Depending on your lender, you may be able to get part or all of your loans discharged due to disability or death.
 Other than that, your chances of not being required to pay your private student loans back are pretty slim.